-At the time of Confederation (1867), virtually all of Canada's population was located between the Atlantic Ocean and Lake Erie.
-By the early 1870s, control of all British territory west to the Pacific Ocean had passed to the new dominion, but the European-origin population remained almost entirely in the east.
-Western settlement, particularly of the Prairies, was very limited until the mid 1890s, and then accelerated rapidly during the Wheat Boom.1 In 1871, the total population of western Canada was only about 110,000, by 1891 about 350,000, with those of European origin highly concentrated in Manitoba and British Columbia.
-The population nearly doubled in the next decade, rising to almost 650,000, and more than doubled (to 1.75 million) between 1901 and 1911.2 Westerners were less than 3 percent of the total Canadian population in 1871, almost a quarter in 1911.
+to the new dominion, but the European-origin population remained almost entirely in the east.
+Western settlement, particularly of the Prairies, was very limited until the mid 1890s, and then accelerated rapidly during the Wheat Boom.
+In 1871 the total population of western Canada was only about 110,000, by 1891 about 350,000, with those of European origin highly concentrated in Manitoba and British Columbia.
+The population nearly doubled in the next decade, rising to almost 650,000, and more than doubled (to 1.75 million) between 1901 and 1911.
+Westerners were less than 3 percent of the total Canadian population in 1871, almost a quarter in 1911.

-Regional divisions in language and ethnicity have had a tremendous impact on a wide range of Canadian institutions, fuelling bitter disputes over language policies, the appropriate degree of centralization of political decision-making, and at least since 1960, the desirability of Canada remaining as a single nation-state.
+Regional divisions in language and ethnicity have had a tremendous impact on a wide range of Canadian institutions, fuelling bitter disputes over language policies, the appropriate degree of centralization of political decision making, and at least since 1960, the desirability of Canada remaining as a single nation-state.
 As total population increased and its regional composition shifted westward, the political weight of Canada's French Canadian minority diminished.
-In 1867, Quebec was the only predominantly French-speaking province, but it was one province out of four.
+In 1867 Quebec was the only predominantly French-speaking province, but it was one province out of four.
 From 1905, the year when Alberta and Saskatchewan were separated from the North West Territories, Quebec was still the only predominantly French-speaking province, and it was one province out of nine.3